ALL ABOUT FLORENCE – Florence deserves much more than just one day.

 Still, if for some reason you have just one day, we can help you anyway designing for you what we consider a well balanced itinerary, providing you are good walkers, with good shoes and a strong interest in art and history.

 We are happy to give advise if required and we’ll do our best to customize according to your requests.

 Morning tour, from 9.00 to 12.00 approximately: we could start with Florence’s civic center, Piazza della Signoria, famous for its centuries old statues at ‘ Loggia dei Lanzi’ (each of them has its stories and legends) and towered by Palazzo Vecchio, the noble Medieval building that has witnessed over 700 years of political vicissitudes, from the Medici to Savonarola until our days.

-From here we walk to Santa Croce, an enormous Gothic Church located in a very spacious and luminous square.
+From here All About Florence moves to Santa Croce, an enormous Gothic Church located in a very spacious and luminous square.
 Inside we will admire the frescoes by Giotto and we’ll pay homage to the tombs of some of the greatest Italians, such as Michelangelo, Galileo, Machiavelli, Rossini.

 Your guide will drop you somewhere around San Lorenzo market for a quick lunch (an hour break) and will suggest a place for a good gelato to recreate our minds and bodies!